Alias Reference¶

 alias fullbackup='rman target / cmdfile=${ORADBA_PREFIX}/rcv/backup_full.rman'

-# Custom functions
+# Custom shell function

 backup_config() {